-Despite a falling interest rate environment, the 2021 investment result was higher than prior year mainly due to dividend income from the Company's subsidiary Euler Hermes Re AG and higher returns from deposits to cedants.
-In its MVBS, the Company reported EUR 2.3bn (2020: EUR 2.7bn) worth of debt and other fixed income securities and EUR 3.7bn (2020: EUR 3.3bn) worth of deposits to cedants under FRS 101 relating to reinsurance accepted.
+The 2022 investment result was significantly higher than prior year mainly due to higher dividend income from the Company's subsidiary Euler Hermes Re AG.
+While also higher yields contributed to an increased interest income on fixed income securities, this was more than offset by lower realised gains.
+In its MVBS, the Company reported EUR 2.2bn (2021: EUR 2.3bn) worth of debt and other fixed income securities and EUR 4.2bn (2021: EUR 3.7bn) worth of deposits to cedants under FRS 101 relating to reinsurance accepted.
 For further details on the fixed income portfolio please refer to section D Valuation for Solvency Purposes, in particular D.1.7 Investments and D.1.9 Loans and Mortgages, for further details on the deposits to cedants relating to reinsurance accepted please refer to chapter D.1.11.